Linda Keir was flying over the Atlantic Ocean when she felt her heart begin to beat abnormally.

 The call went out for a doctor on board and fortunately a physician appeared within moments.
 After an initial examination it was determined that Linda Keir would need care at a hospital as soon as possible.
 The pilots sped up the plane, and the Keirs were headed to Boston, a bit quicker than anticipated.

 When stroke occurs, time is critical.
 Each minute that passes can mean the difference between life and death.
-With emergency medical responders waiting at the airport, the plane made a quick and successful landing and the Keirs were on their way to the MGH.
+With emergency medical responders waiting at the airport, the plane made a quick and successful landing and the Keirs were on their way to the Mass General.

 Within 13 minutes of arriving at the hospital, Linda Keir was placed under the care of Natalia Rost, MD, director of the Acute Stroke Service.
-This MGH team combines emergency medicine, nursing, radiology and neurology expertise to implement some of the safest and fastest treatment times in the country.
+This Mass General team combines emergency medicine, nursing, radiology and neurology expertise to implement some of the safest and fastest treatment times in the country.

 This was the case with Linda Keir, who was given tissue plasminogen activator (TPA), a drug designed to break up potentially deadly blood clots.
 Shortly thereafter, she underwent MRI and CT scans and within 40 minutes she was in the OR having the clot removed.

-“Linda’s case is remarkable,” says Lee Schwamm, MD, executive vice chairman of Neurology and director of the MGH Stroke Service in the MGH Institute for Heart, Vascular and Stroke Care, who took over Linda’s care.
-“So many people played a part in her care, and for us at the MGH, this was a perfect example of the cross-departmental cooperation and streamlined approach of the acute stroke team that can rapidly assess and care for these patients.”
+“Linda’s case is remarkable,” says Lee Schwamm, MD, executive vice chairman of Neurology and director of the Stroke Service in the Mass General Fireman Vascular Center, who took over Linda’s care.
+“So many people played a part in her care, and for us at the Mass General, this was a perfect example of the cross-departmental cooperation and streamlined approach of the acute stroke team that can rapidly assess and care for these patients.”

 Within two days Linda Keir was up and walking around her floor.
 She regained her speech and movement in her arm and leg.
 To look at her; it is as if she never had a stroke.